tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 `some View` means it will return something that conforms to the `View` protocol, but that extra `some` keyword adds an important restriction: it must always be the *same* kind of view being returned – you can’t sometimes return one type of thing and other times return a different type of thing. it means “one specific sort of view must be sent back from this property.”

 `ContentView_Previews` struct, which conforms to the `PreviewProvider` protocol.
 This piece of code won’t actually form part of your final app that goes to the App Store, but is instead specifically for Xcode to use so it can show a preview of your UI design alongside your code.

-These previews use an Xcode feature called `the canvas`, which is usually visible directly to the right of your code.
-You can customize the preview code if you want, and they will only affect the way the canvas shows your layouts – it won’t change the actual app that gets run.

-`Option+Cmd+P` shortcuts does the same as clicking Resume.

 ## Forms